 Italy, France, Germany, Mexico, and Norway

 Buon Natale!
 Fröhliche Weihnachten!
 Joyeux Noel!
 God Jul!
 Feliz Navidad!
 Merry Christmas!
-These lessons on Christmas around the world for preschool classroom learning will give your students a brief look at how the winter holiday is celebrated in many different ways.
-Each lesson is designed to take place in one day's time, for a week's worth of learning.
+These lessons on Christmas around the world theme and lesson plans for preschool classroom learning will give your students a brief look at how the winter holiday is celebrated in many different ways.
+Each lesson is designed to take place in one day’s time, for a week’s worth of learning.

 First Remember the Familiar

 You may wish to discuss familiar customs before beginning your study of Christmas around the world.
 This may include selecting a tree, baking Christmas cookies, visiting Santa, decorating the house and so forth.
 Explain to the children that children living in different parts of the world have Christmas traditions that may be different than the ones they typically think of.
 To illustrate this, a good book to read is Children Around the World Celebrate Christmas, by Susan Titus Osborn.
 Go on to explain that together, you will spend some time exploring these different customs and celebrations.

 For the rest of the lessons, it will be handy to have a large world map on display.
 If a world may is not available, a globe will be suitable.

 Christmas in Italy

 We begin our travels by learning more about Christmas in Italy.
 Begin by helping the children locate Italy on your world map or globe.
 You may wish to add a star to the location, or even a cut out of a Christmas tree, so that the children can later go back and find the location on their own.

 Next, teach the children the Christmas greeting, “Buon Natale.”
 Literally translated, this means “Good Nativity.”

 A fun story to read at this point might be Merry Christmas, Strega Nona, by Tomie de Paola.